If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 Are you the kind of person who focuses on the role of the snake in the ecosystem?
 Are you fascinated with the way they swallow prey whole and have the meal dissolve in the stomach?

 Snakes are fascinating.
-Personally, I think of living snakes in the same way plastic snake systems are used to clean swimming pools, the ecosystem uses them to clear unwanted pests.
+Personally, I think of living snakes in the same way plastic snake systems are used to clean swimming pools.
+Ecosystems use them and other creatures like them to clear unwanted pests.

-When I was living in the foothills around Tucson, Arizona and I’d meet another male neighbor, it would never be long before the conversation would turn to packrats.
+When I was living in the foothills around Tucson, Arizona, in the United States, and I’d meet another male neighbor, it would never be long before the conversation would turn to packrats.
 I didn’t have half of the problem of my neighbors.
 That’s because I let the snakes alone on my property.
 I had an acre around me.
 If the snake came near my house, I removed him.
 The rattlesnakes kept the packrat population in check.